briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     vehicle:

         1. _(A)_ Using a handheld electronic wireless communications device, as defined in Ohio R.C.
-4511.204 except when utilizing any of the
+[4511.204][ORC Section 4511.204] except when utilizing any of the following:
-        following:

             1. _(1)_ The device's speakerphone function;